What is an Inhalant? Understanding Risks and Treatment for Inhalants

 Outpatient treatment programs are another option for individuals who abuse inhalants.
 This type of substance abuse treatment allows individuals to continue living at home while attending therapy sessions and support groups several times a week.

-Outpatient care may be more suitable for those with mild inhalant use disorders or those who have completed a residential program and need ongoing support in their recovery journey.
+Outpatient care may be more suitable for those with mild disorders or those who have completed a residential program and require continued treatment for inhalants while transitioning back to their daily lives.
 Types of outpatient programs for individuals abusing inhalants include:

 • Intensive outpatient programs (IOP) that require several hours of therapy and support groups each week